aturon/aturon.github.io/sponsor.md

-This page is a first attempt at facilitating sponsorship. **This is not an officially endorsed list**, but it is a list of Rustaceans that I have personally vetted and encourage you to support.
+This page is a first attempt at facilitating sponsorship. **This is not an officially endorsed list**, but it is a list of Rustaceans that I have personally vetted and sponsored, and encourage you to support.
 Each of them has a long, public history of impactful work in the community.

 Use the Patreon links to sponsor individuals, contact them directly for contract work, or write me at aturon@mozilla.com to find another arrangement.